SoftInstigate/restheart-website/learn/write-requests.md

 The response contains the URIs of the created documents.

-All the upserted documents have the same *\_etag* property value as reported in the *ETag* response header: to retrive the upserted documents with a single request GET the collection filtering on the *\_etag* property.
+All the upserted documents have the same *\_etag* property value as reported in the *ETag* response header: to retrieve the upserted documents with a single request GET the collection filtering on the *\_etag* property.